federgraph/RiggVar-RG38/doc/RotaForm1.md

 You can read about the *painters algorithm* on Wikipedia, it is more like a concept than something that can be reused easily.
-I know more about the topic now, e.g why it is not easy, but I am not a mathematician and therefore will prefer not to talk too much.
+I know more about the topic now, e.g why it is not easy, but I am not a mathematician and therefore will leave it to you to analyze the situation.

 ### Super Quick